0x4447-office/0x4447_webpage_consulting/_posts/2020-03-15-the-benefits-of-aws-organizations.md

 My hope is that this article will help you understand the importance of being organized from the start with AWS and avoiding the extra costs and time involved in reorganizing everything.

-# Key features of AWS organization
+# Key features of AWS organizations

 - You have one bill to pay for all other AWS accounts within the organization.
 - You get a detailed breakdown of your bill per AWS account, which helps showcase where your money goes.